GeoscienceAustralia/dea-knowledge-hub/docs/data/old-version/dea-surface-reflectance-nbar-sentinel-2-msi-1.0.0/_details.md

 This product eliminates pre-processing requirements for a wide range of land and coastal monitoring applications and renders more accurate results from analyses, particularly those utilising time series data.

 Such applications include various forms of change detection, including:

-* monitoring of urban growth, coastal habitats, mining activities, and agricultural production
+* Monitoring of urban growth, coastal habitats, mining activities, and agricultural production
-* compliance surveys
+* Compliance surveys
-* scientific research emergency management
+* Scientific research emergency management

 ## Technical information